A portable generator is a simple and inexpensive option for keeping your lights and appliances running when the power goes out to your house.

 But, portable generators don’t come ready to connect to your house’s electrical grid.

-Plugging a generator directly into a wall socket, which is known as backfeeding, can severely damage your home’s electrical wiring and even cause a fire.
+Plugging a generator directly into a wall socket is known as backfeeding.
+It’s a hot topic and many people want to know if backfeeding a generator is safe?
+The truth is that it can severely damage your home’s electrical wiring and even cause a fire if done improperly.
 It’s also illegal, since backfeeding power into your home can actually electrocute any technicians who are working on electrical lines elsewhere on the grid.

 SERIOUSLY – NEVER BACKFEED!